Gray-Stone/robot-push-btm/switch-flipper/camera-notes.md

 However, the camera is already working at its minimal range.
 Any closer the camera lost the detection.

 According [to this article](https://dev.intelrealsense.com/docs/tuning-depth-cameras-for-best-performance): reducing the (native) resolution is bad and should not be done unless wanting to reduce minimal operating range.

+### Fixing D405 issue with non-feature surface

+Similar to how D435 have a IR pattern projector, D405 could benefit by having light source projecting pattern/texture onto objects.
+Which could be a cheap pattern torch or disco light.

+One thing has been tried: when having both D435 and D405 pointing at the same objet (same distance), the IR projected dots from D435 doesn't help D405.
+So D405 is likely not have IR ability.